7:00AM to 5:00PM

 If your tap water suddenly tastes metallic, soapy, or has a sewage-like odour, it’s a red flag.
 Backflow can allow contaminated water to mix with your clean supply, affecting its taste and smell.

 If you suspect backflow in your home’s plumbing, prioritise your health and safety.
-Stop using the water immediately and avoid any contact with potentially contaminated water.
+Stop using the water immediately and avoid contact with potentially contaminated water.
 Backflow happens when water flows backward through the pipes, introducing pollutants into your clean water supply.

 Safeguard your home’s plumbing system and ensure clean drinking water by prioritising regular maintenance of your backflow prevention devices (BPDs).
 These devices prevent contaminated water from flowing back into your clean water supply.